 - Get a container for the dip and mix 1 part of bleach for every 20 parts of water into it.

 - Prepare another container of water with a dose of added dechlorinator.
 We recommend using either Seachem Prime or SL-Aqua Black More Stabilizer.

 - Fully submerge the plants into the bleach solution for approximately 90 seconds for sensitive plants.
 Tougher plants like species of Echinodorus, Bucephalandra, and most stem plants can stay under for 120 seconds.
 Extremely hardy plants like Anubias and Java fern can remain submerged for 150 seconds.

 - Once they’re done soaking, thoroughly rinse the plants under a sink for at least a good minute.
 Try to remove any remaining bleach off of them.

-- Place them into the container with dechlorinated water for about 10 minutes.
+- Place them into the container with water and a dose of dechlorinator for about 5-10 minutes.
 They can then be added into their quarantine tank.

 Hydrogen Peroxide Dip